 In 1994 the golf club purchased the freehold from Three Rivers District Council and the Moor Park Heritage Foundation was established.
 This was set up to protect the Chattels in the building such as the three Continental Chandeliers in the Main Dining Room and The Seasons in the Thornhill Room.

-NADFAS Tours for summer 2017 run from April to October, remaining dates are:
+NADFAS Tours for summer 2018 run from April to October, dates are: